 - Host multiple scenarios at a time, either in ‘Public’ or ‘Private’ mode

 BigPicture 8 is a landmark edition.
-It focuses on big things, such as Portfolio management [Boxes] and integrations with external instances of Jira, Trello, Azure DevOps, and Rally.
+It focuses on big things, such as Portfolio management Boxes and integrations with external instances of Jira, Trello, and Azure DevOps.
 It does deliver, however, plenty of unrelated new features, such as the schedule variants discussed above.